kamjamaya/osTicket-installation/README.md

 # osTicket Installation

+This tutorial outlines the installation of osTicket.

+# Environments and Technologies Used

+- Microsoft Azure Virtual Machines
+- Remote Desktop
+- Internet Information Services (IIS)

+  # Operating Systems Used

+- Windows 10 Pro V2 x64

+# Deployment and Configuration Steps

 1. Download the osTicket Installation Files

 2. Once they are downloaded, drag the files to the desktop